xeipuuv/gojsonschema/README.md

 	}
 ```

-If not valid, you can loop through the error messages returned by the validation phase:
+If not valid, you can loop through the error messages returned by the validation phase :

 ```go
 	for _, desc := range result.Errors() {